Vincent Gable

 ctrl + e = Go to the beginning end of the line line the insertion-point is on.

 ctrl + k = “kill the current line”, deletes everything from the right of the insertion point to the next newline.
-This is very useful in Terminal, because you can delete the tail of a long command, or (with ctrl + a) delete a long command quickly, to make way for what you want to type.
+This is very useful in Terminal, because you can delete the tail of a long command

 And yes, that’s ctrl, not command, because these are shortcuts inherited from the old UNIX text-editor emacs.
 There are more emacs “key bindings” that are available, but I have never found them useful.
 This long list of Mac OS X keyboard shortcuts includes them.